-- 1. Use selective pesticides to reduce risk to pollinators and other non-target beneficial insects. - 2.
+- 1. Use selective pesticides to reduce risk to pollinators and other non-target beneficial insects.
+Visit the Commonly Used Pesticides Grouped According to Their Relative Hazards to Honey Bees table in the Georgia Pest Management Handbook for specific pesticide hazard levels. - 2.
 Read and follow all pesticide label directions and precautions.
 The label is the Law!
 EPA now requires the addition of a "Protection of Pollinators" advisory box on certain pesticide labels.
 Look for the bee hazard icon in the Directions for Use and within crop specific sections for instructions to protect bees and other insect pollinators.

 - 3. Minimize infield exposure of bees to pesticides by avoiding applications when bees are actively foraging in the crops.
 Bee flower visitation rate is highest in early morning.
 Apply pesticides in the late afternoon or early evening to allow for maximum residue degradation before bees return the next morning.
 Bee foraging activity is also dependent upon time of year (temperature) and stage of crop growth.
-The greatest risk of bee exposure is during bloom. - 4.
-Minimize off-target movement of pesticide applications by following label directions to minimize off target movement of pesticides.
-Do not make pesticide applications when the wind is blowing towards beehives or off-site pollinator habitats
+The greatest risk of bee exposure is during bloom.
+Consider mowing ground cover if plants are flowering prior to pesticide application. - 4.
+Follow label directions to minimize off target movement of pesticides.
+Do not make pesticide applications when the wind is blowing towards beehives or off-site pollinator habitats.